sahwar/erdlowe-gtk-theme/README.md

 Then, still in user terminal, run `~/.bin/erdlowe.sh`.

+This method is the one you should use because script...
+- handles installation and updates automatically
+- tells you when a new release is available
+- makes changes for you if you want to
+- offers you to install requirements *(openSUSE® only)*, suggestions, and extras

 **Manual**

 Go in [releases tab](https://github.com/DarthWound/erdlowe-theme/releases), download latest `erdlowe.tar.gz` then extract in themes folder.

 Archives from manual method only provide theme files.
-All other stuff have to be installed manually too.
+All other stuff have to be done manually too.
 #
 #
 ## Suggestions